pourya-ir/PDP/README.md

 # PDP
-Modify PDP codes to get its calculations output
+Modify PDP codes to get its calculation outputs